Lapin0t/phd-manuscript/main/02_games.typ

 support for coinductive records (such as @def-itree) and for cofixpoints, or coinductive definitions (such as @def-unroll).
-However, these features---in particular cofixpoints---are at times brittle, because the theory relies on a syntactic _guardedness_ criterion to decide whether a given definition should be accepted.
+However, these features---in particular cofixpoints---are at times brittle, because the theory relies on a syntactic _guardedness_ #tom[(c'est syntaxique en Agda?
+Ah, je vois que tu en parles plus tard, mais en lisant ici on se demande ce qui se passe, vu que depuis le début on fait du Coq $|$ Agda sans distinction.)] criterion to decide whether a given definition should be accepted.
 For simple definitions---in fact more precisely for computationally relevant definitions---I will indulge the whims of syntactic guardedness.
-But for complex bisimilarity proofs such as which will appear later in this thesis, being at the mercy of a syntactic implementation detail is a recipy for failure.
+But for complex bisimilarity proofs such as those which will appear later in this thesis, being at the mercy of a syntactic implementation detail is a recipe for failure.

 To tackle this problem, Agda provides more robust capabilities in the form of _sized types_, for which the well-formedness criterion is based on typing.